discom4rt/jquery.faketype/README.md

 - ```done```: A callback that is invoked once the entire string has been written.

 ## Example
+Below is an example of how you might animate the ```placeholder``` attribute of a simple text input element.

     var placeholder = 'Type something here!';

     ...

     $input.fakeType(placeholder, {